 The use of vegetable oil as a fuel source in diesel engines is as old as the diesel engine itself.
 However, the demand to develop and utilize plant oils and animal fats as biodiesel fuels has been limited until recently.
 The technical definition of biodiesel is: "The mono alkyl esters of long fatty acids derived from renewable lipid feedstock such as vegetable oils or animal fats, for use in compression ignition (diesel) engines" (National Biodiesel Board, 1996).
 In simple terms, biodiesel is a renewable fuel manufactured from methanol and vegetable oil, animal fats, and recycled cooking The term "biodiesel" itself is often misrepresented and misused.
-Biodiesel only refers to 100% pure fuel (B100) that meets the definition above and specific standards given by the American Society of Testing and Materials (ASTM) International (D 6751).

-However, it is often used to describe blends of biodiesel with petroleum diesel.
+Biodiesel only refers to 100% pure fuel (B100) that meets the definition above and specific standards given by the American Society of Testing and Materials (ASTM) International (D 6751) However, it is often used to describe blends of biodiesel with petroleum diesel.
 Such blends are generally referred to as "B2," "B5," "B20," etc., where the number indicates the percent of biodiesel used.
-The most common method to produce biodiesel is through a process called "transesterification," which involves altering the chemical properties of the oil by using methanol (Fangrui and Hanna.
-1998).
+The most common method to produce biodiesel is through a process called "transesterification," which involves altering the chemical properties of the oil by using methanol (Fangrui and Hanna, 1998).
 Transesterification of plant oils with methanol is a relatively simple process that yields high conversions with only glycerin as a byproduct.
 One hundred pounds of plant oil is reacted with 10 pounds of methanol to yield 10 pounds of glycerin and 100 pounds of biodiesel.
-While the process relatively is straightforward, due to quality concerns, legal liability, and vehicle warranty restrictions, we strongly recommend that individuals not try to produce biodiesel fuels.
+While the process is relatively straightforward, due to quality concerns, legal liability, and vehicle warranty restrictions, we strongly recommend that individuals not try to produce biodiesel fuels.
 The properties of biodiesel differ depending on the source of plant oil/fat source.
 This is mainly related to their chemical structure, such as the number of carbons and the number of double bonds in the hydrocarbon chain.
 For an explanation of these differences, see the Purdue Extension publication "Biodiesel Quality: Is All Biodiesel Created Equal.

-Benefits of Biodiesel : There are several significant advantages and limitations of using biodiesel to replace petroleum-based diesel.
+A. Benefits of Biodiesel

+There are several significant advantages and limitations of using biodiesel to replace petroleumbased diesel.

-Gallons of Biodiesel per Acre of Soybeans: The gallons of biodiesel an Indiana soybean grower can produce per acre is based on two factors: 1) average yield (bushels per acre) and 2) percent oil content.
-Because soybean yield and oil content are influenced by both genetic and environmental factors, we may see significant year-to-year variability (Table).
+B. Gallons of Biodiesel per Acre of Soybeans

+The gallons of biodiesel an Indiana soybean grower can produce per acre is based on two factors: 1) average yield (bushels per acre) and 2) percent oil content.
+Because soybean yield and oil content are influenced by both genetic and environmental factors, we may see significant year-to-year variability (Table 1).
 Fortunately, the relationship between pounds of oil produced per acre and pounds of biodiesel produced per acre is 1:1.
 This simple relationship allows us to make reasonable estimates as the soybean growing season progresses biofuels for use in helping to understand technology-related implications of biofuels development.
+It seeks to (a) provide some context for understanding the limitations of first-generation biofuels; (b) provide meaningful descriptions accessible to non-experts of second-generation biofuel technologies; (c) present salient energy, carbon, and economic comparisons between first and secondgeneration biofuels; and (d) finally, to speculate on the implications for trade and development of future expansion in global production and use of biofuels.